francescorubbo/Jet_ML_Tools/README.md

 ```bash
 python3 image_generation_example.py
 ```
-Note: We assume that "image_dim_ordering" is set to "th" in `keras.json`.

 The `src/` directory contains event generation code.
 Take a look at the beginning of `Events.cc` for options.
 Requires Pythia8 and FastJet to be installed and pythis8-config and fastjet-config to be available in the `PATH` (for the makefile to work as is).
 A standard invocation after compiling would look like
 ```bash